northpolesec/santa/docs/concepts/mode.md

 This allows a user to quickly self approve in lieu of using a sync service.
 If one is using a sync service Events will still be sent up to that sync service.

+Standalone mode typically requires TouchID  or password to approve binary execution.

-Standalone mode typically requires TouchID for self-approval because this requires a physical interaction and cannot be spoofed by other software acting as a mouse/keyboard.
-Unfortunately this makes Standalone mode unusable for users on most desktop machines or using a laptop in clamshell mode.
-If supporting that use-case is important there is a configuration option `EnableStandalonePasswordFallback` that can be enabled to allow falling back to password authentication when TouchID is not available.
+The configuration option `EnableStandalonePasswordFallback` can be disabled to make Standalone mode require physical access.
+When disabled only TouchID will be used for self-approval because this requires a physical interaction and cannot be spoofed by other software acting as a mouse/keyboard.

 {: .note}
 Standalone mode will not override explicit block rules nor will it override static rules.